-If you'd like to stay away from tourists, youngsters or expats while checking out the posh Japanese nightlife, then you should come to Ginza, one of the priciest shopping areas of Japan.
+If you'd like to stay away from tourists, youngsters or expats while checking out the posh Japanese nightlife, then you should come to Ginza, one of the priciest shopping areas of Japan and a popular place to stay.
 Nightlife in Ginza is not the crazy noisy scene like some of the areas below, it's more subtle.
 Of course, there are glitzy restaurants and popular hangout spots, including the upscale nightclub Genius, where you can see people partying in high fashion, but many locals prefer to go to member-only bars for the peaceful drinking atmosphere, enjoying exclusive premium drinks and deep conversations.
 If that sounds like you, you should come to Ginza.
 As some of the more intimate places require a membership or an introduction from a regular customer, you might need to go with someone that's been to that bar before.

 Roppongi is well known for a heavy concentration of foreigners, so places there tend to cater to the Western lifestyle, especially those who believe in the adage: "work hard, play hard."
 There are quite a few pubs and bars open until morning, and it's a great place to rub elbows with the big wigs and network with the top dogs.
 Some of the more famous spots include the Roppongi Hills Club for an opulent dining experience or V2 to get down in one of the most stunning nightclubs in the city.
 Definitely worth a visit if you'd like to have a taste of the elite expat party style.